codinglabsau/inertia-form-builder/docs/basic.md

 })
 </script>

-# Attributes you can pass
+# The Basics
 This is how you can define the most basic form.
 Simply importing the components from our UI library and simply attach that to an attribute.
-If you have a complex form name which isn't user-friendly, you simply define your attribute as an object, pass the component and define the label
+If you have a complex form name which isn't user-friendly, you simply define your attribute as an object, set the `component` and define the `label`

-## Pre-filled standard form
 ```vue
 <script setup>
 import { Text } from '@codinglabsau/ui'